MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ```
 Can't open file`

-[web clinet URL] can't open files in this folder because it cotains system files`
+[URL] can't open files in this folder because it cotains system files`
 ```

-`[web client URL]` is the URL the Business Central web client, for example, `http://localhost:8080`.
+`[URL]` is the URL of your Business Central web client, for example, `http://localhost:8080`.

 ### Workaround